odennav/wordpress-mysql-docker/README.md

-# Deploying the Wordpress website and Mysql
+# Deploying the Wordpress website and Mysql DB
-Automate launch of installation page for wordpress and mysql with bash scripts.
+Automate launch of installation page for wordpress and mysql with bash scripts in a Test environment.

 ## Overview